 PPL Electric will also assign the costs for measures installed in master-metered multifamily buildings to the customer sector corresponding to the meter (i.e., Small C&I or Large C&I), or to GNE if the customer qualifies.
-PPL Electric does not expect the savings or costs associated with installing LED bulbs in tenant units of master-metered multifamily buildings to be significant (approximately less than 5,000 MWh/year in savings and less than \$1 million in costs).
+31 PPL Electric shall establish as single point of contact for intake and routing coordination of multifamily building owners/operators and encourage its program CSPs to provide outreach that encourages multifamily buildings to implement energy efficiency measures.

-&lt;sup>22 GNE costs will be ultimately assigned to the appropriate customer rate class as described in Section 7.5.
+31 GNE costs will be ultimately assigned to the appropriate customer rate class as described in Section 7.5.